Aging and society: Successful ageing

-Numerous worldwide health, ageing and retirement surveys contain questions pertaining to pensions.
-The Meta Data Repository – created by the non-profit RAND Corporation and sponsored by the National Institute on Aging at the National Institutes of Health – provides access to meta data for these questions as well as links to obtain respondent data from the originating surveys.
+Numerous worldwide health, ageing, and retirement surveys contain questions about pensions.
+The Meta Data Repository – created by the non-profit RAND Corporation and sponsored by the National Institute on Aging at the National Institutes of Health – provides access to metadata for these questions as well as links to obtain respondent data from the originating surveys.

 Recent studies utilizing artificial intelligence showed that in order to stay biologically younger and lower the chances of most age-related diseases, people should not be unhappy and lonely.

 Ageing and communication

 Healthy ageing implies optimal well-being in spite of barriers resulting from age.
 The global population is ageing and will continue to have communication inabilities unless barriers of communication with the elderly are more highly promoted.
 Sensory impairments include hearing and vision deficits, which can cause communication barriers.
 Changes in cognition, hearing, and vision are easily associated with healthy ageing and can cause problems when diagnosing dementia and aphasia due to the similarities.